KinsonDigital/VersionMiner/README.md

 <div align="left">

-Need to trim the value 'refs/heads/' from the beginning of the branch.
-Click [here](https://docs.github.com/en/actions/learn-github-actions/environment-variables#default-environment-variables) to get more information about the default variable `github.ref` used in the example below:
+Trims the value 'refs/heads/' from the beginning of the branch.

+> **Note** Click [here](https://docs.github.com/en/actions/learn-github-actions/environment-variables#default-environment-variables) to get more information about the default variable `github.ref` used in the example below:

 ``` yml
 #Example 4 Workflow